 - As physical behaviour- Movements are formed as the human body releases energy through organized muscular responses to the stimuli received from the brain.
-As a result the creator and the instrument of dance are one and the same, as the action or the existential flow of dancing movements is inseparable with the dancer.
+As a result the creator

-- As cultural behaviour- Dance reflects and is largely born out of values, attitudes, beliefs. - As social behaviour- Dance acts as the tool for maintenance of identity, and social - As political behaviour- Dance acts as the forum articulation and transmitting political - As communicative behaviour- Dance is "Text in Motion" (Hilda Kuper).
-"Humans move solidarity.
-It also reflects and shapes, and maintains patterns of social organization attitudes, ideas, and values. and belong to movement communities, just as they speak and belong to speech communities" (Alan Lomax). feelings as well as outward expressions, in an individual or in a group.
+- As cultural behaviour- Dance reflects and is largely born out of values, attitudes, beliefs. - As social behaviour- Dance acts as the tool for maintenance of identity , and social ideas, and values. and belong to movement communities, just as they speak and belong to speech communities" (Alan Lomax). feelings as well as outward expressions, in an individual or in a group. - As Psychological behaviour- dance involves cognitive and emotional behaviour, internal